 Matthew’s current work is focused on the social and political dimensions of nanotechnology and synthetic biology, climate change and society, and the social and political dimensions of climate modification and geoengineering.

-Associate Professor Kearnes is currently actively investigating within the following Signature Projects:
+Professor Kearnes is currently actively investigating within the following Signature Project:

 |Five Rules of Thumb for Post-ELSI Interdisciplinary Collaborations||2016||Balmer, A.S.; Calvert, J.; Marris, C.; Molyneux-Hodgson, S.; Frow, E.; Kearnes, M.; Bulpin, K.; Schyfter, P.; Mackenzie, A.; Martin, P.|